dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/auth0-migration.md

 :::note

-This guide describes a feature of the dbt Cloud Enterprise plan.
-If you want to learn more about an Enterprise plan, contact us at [sales@getdbt.com](mailto::sales@getdbt.com).
+This migration is a feature of the dbt Cloud Enterprise plan.
+To learn more about an Enterprise plan, contact us at [sales@getdbt.com](mailto::sales@getdbt.com).

 For single-tenant Virtual Private Cloud, you should [email dbt Cloud Support](mailto::support@getdbt.com) to set up or update your SSO configuration.